 We have two cars and a pickup truck that are 8, 11, and 14 years old but they all run well.
 Why get new cars?

 The other day I was advising a friend on which smartphone to buy and she was shocked to learn that I didn’t already have an iPhone 6.
 She said, “You’re a high-tech guy from the high-tech industry and you write about technology.
 How come you don’t have the latest and greatest?”

 “Because getting and converting to new stuff is a pain in the butt,” I said.
 “If it does what I need it to do and it works fine, I’m happy.
 And I stick with it until I’m not.
 Less is more.
 Simple as that.”

 Lao Tzu’s Tao Te Ching teaches, “If you want to be free, learn to live simply.”
 Smart guy, that Lao Tzu.

-On the other hand, thinking you’re so free-spirited that you don’t need to work and eating food out of a dumpster is not my idea of freedom.
+On the other hand, thinking you’re so free-spirited that you don’t need to work and eat food out of a dumpster is not my idea of freedom.
 And neither is being a slave to material things.
-If you want to be happy, work more and own less.
+If you want to be happy, work more, and own less.
 Simple as that.
 Authentic happiness.